top of page

 Kayan Uma Beluvuh early migration

 The story of the Kayan Uma Beluvuh journey of migration varies.
 This is not unusual for oral history.
 It was told that sometime in the early nineteenth century, the Kayan in Apo Kayan (Kayan plateau) Kalimantan begun their journey from the Apo Kayan towards the far reaches of the Rejang River in Northeastern Borneo.
 A smaller breakaway group known as Kayan Uma Beluvuh made their way toward the Baram River.
 This group of Kayan moved several times along the Baram, finally making their way along the Tutoh River, a tributary of the Baram River.
-Today, their settlement is in Long Panai, a remote settlement located some 200km away from the nearest town Marudi.
+Today, their settlement is in Lung Panai, a remote settlement located some 200km away from the nearest town Marudi.

 Based on elders' oral history, the Kayan Uma Beluvuh first settlement in the Baram was at Uma Apo.
 The group was led by their leaders, Anyie Lirung and Belare' Luhat.
 There is a folkfore which told a fasinating story of Balare'.
 According to this folklore, Belare' fell into a river and was taken by crocodiles.
 He was said to have married a crocodile, and lived with them.
 Did he become a crocodile?
 Who knows, but legend has it that crocodiles that live in the Baram are perhaps descendants of Belare'.
 The Kayan Uma Beluvuh later migrated to Nahah Kuleh where according to old people story, counting the years of the harvest seasons, was from 1864 – 1880.
-From Nahah Kuleh, the Kayan Uma Beluvuh moved several times before their current settlement in Long Panai (Anyie, 1995).
+From Nahah Kuleh, the Kayan Uma Beluvuh moved several times before their current settlement in Lung Panai (Anyie, 1995).

-Kayan Long Panai early movements
+Kayan Lung Panai early movements

-Avan daha bulak menuna (Anyie, 1995)
+Avan daha' bulak menuna (Anyie, 1995)

 Location (Baram) Date